tushar1907/Tushar_Gupta_IoTLab_project/README.md

 ### Endpoint triggers for help

-* Main endpoints
+#### Main endpoints
 - Loading vehicle details in bulk via a PUT /vehicles endpoint: http://localhost:8080/vehicles  --> DONE
 - If the vehicle with same VIN is already present, update the record in db --> DONE
 - Ingest readings from these vehicles via a POST /readings: http://localhost:8080/readings --> DONE

-* Alerts with given priority when following rules are triggered
+#### Alerts with given priority when following rules are triggered
-i.
-Rule: engineRpm > readlineRpm, Priority: HIGH ii.
-Rule: fuelVolume < 10% of maxFuelVolume, Priority: MEDIUM
+- Rule: engineRpm > readlineRpm, Priority: HIGH
+- Rule: fuelVolume < 10% of maxFuelVolume, Priority: MEDIUM

-* Develop REST end points for:
+#### Develop REST end points for:
-i.
-Endpoint to fetch details of all the vehicles like VIN, make, model, year etc: localhost:8080/allvehicles  --> DONE ii.
-Endpoint to fetch HIGH alerts within last 2 hours for all the vehicles: localhost:8080/allhighalerts  --> DONE iii.
-Endpoint to list a vehicle's all historical alerts: localhost:8080/vehiclehistory/<VIN>  --> DONE
+- Endpoint to fetch details of all the vehicles like VIN, make, model, year etc: localhost:8080/allvehicles  --> DONE
+- Endpoint to fetch HIGH alerts within last 2 hours for all the vehicles: localhost:8080/allhighalerts  --> DONE
+- Endpoint to list a vehicle's all historical alerts: localhost:8080/vehiclehistory/<VIN>  --> DONE